sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 - Visit the [vagrant-spk releases list](https://github.com/sandstorm-io/vagrant-spk/releases).

-- Download and run a program `vagrant-spk-setup-v0.nnn.exe`.
-It may need administrator privileges to successfully install.
+- Download and run the latest EXE file, whose name is typically `vagrant-spk-setup-v0.nnn.exe`.
+You may need administrator privileges to successfully run the installer.
 This will result in a `vagrant-spk` executable on your system path.

 You can test it by launching a new Command Prompt and typing `vagrant-spk`, which should result a message starting with `usage: ...`.
 If so, you have successfully installed vagrant-spk.
 To upgrade